HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

 MagicScaler and ImageFlow are promising packages, but they are not that popular.

 ## Results in numbers

 The results of this test

-### Speed
+### Time elapsed

 The time elapsed is just an indication, as run on my laptop.
 So please just focus on the ratio.

 ![Time per operation](../assets/images/imageresize/speed.svg "Time per operation")

-These is the speed per operation as output from benchmark dotnet.
+This is the speed per operation as output from benchmark dotnet.
 ImageFlow is off the chart, this is not a mistake.
-It is fast as lightning!
-At least the speed per operation is.
+It seems fast as lightning.
 ImageFlow spins up a huge amount of operations, so one operation is very fast.
 However, it does take a lot of operations and overhead to get this done.

-Let's look at the total time elapsed:
+The total time elapsed gives a better comparison:

 ![Time total](../assets/images/imageresize/totalspeed.svg "Total time elapsed")

-This looks very very different!
-ImageFlow is now slowest!
+Now this looks very different!
+ImageFlow is now slowest.
 Spinning up >500 operations has the downside of having a lot of overhead on my system, in this test.
 Another test may have another outcome!
 Magick.NET is now the fastest package overall, while being the slowest package per operation.

+#### Conclusion

 In this case I am not interested in per operation statistics, I want to know how long it takes to resize all of my images.

 For this test, loading, resizing and saving with 12 images of 0,5 MB size:
-Magick.NET is clearly fastest, and ImageFlow is the slowest.
+Magick.NET is clearly fastest.
+ImageFlow is the slowest.
+All others show decent performance.

-I will create another test for the Xerbutri case later, bu I wanted to be able to compare with the results by
+I will create another test for the Xerbutri case later, but I wanted to be able to compare with the results by Bertrand Le Roy.

+#### A quick flashback to the claims:

+MagicScaler: "speed and efficiency are unmatched by anything else on the .NET platform" Their speed is actually exactly in the middle in this test.
+I wonder if a more real-life scenario will reveal different results.

+SkiaSharp was made for speed, and it is second fastest in this test.

+ImageFlow mentions fast in its description, but in this case it is not.

 ### Memory usage

-For your machine this does not matter, but having functions or other stuff in the cloud where you pay (or simply crash on memory overload), this is the allocated memory usage.
+The next picture shows allocated memory usage.
+For your machine this does not matter, as generally speaking the amount of memory on your own machine is sufficient.
+If you have functions or other an app in the cloud where you pay for memory (or simply crash on memory overload), this is very relevant.

 ![Memory used](../assets/images/imageresize/memory.svg "Allocated memory")

+The packages System.Drawing, Magick.NET, SkiaSharp and FreeImage have low memory usage and are clear winners on this area.
-Low mem usage for System.Drawing, Magick.NET, SkiaSharp and FreeImage Having many operations takes its toll on the memory usage of ImageFlow.
+Having many operations takes its toll on the memory usage of ImageFlow.

 ImageSharp has by far the highest memory usage and is a bit absurd, taking twice the amount of a picture-size on disk.
 I am interested in the performance of these package with larger pictures.

+#### Conclusion

+System.Drawing and Magick.NET are clear winners.
+Skiasharp, MagicScaler, and FreeImage show decent performance.
+ImageFlow is a bit on the high side, but it is paying for the overhead of its many operations in this test.
+ImageSharp has crazy high memory usage in this test, and I would like to see its performance in the upcoming test.

 [//]: # ()
 [//]: # ()